 Measure Details How did you spend your service pupil premium allocation last academic year?
-Our service child was enabled to come to breakfast club free of charge to support the family to cope positively with Father being regularly absent.
+Our service children were enabled to come to breakfast club free of charge to support the family to cope positively with Father being regularly absent.
 We also enabled the child to have regular contact with Dad during school time as all of his R&R time was during school hours whilst he was posted away.
+One of the service children accessed the phonics interventions.
 What was the impact of that spending on service pupil premium eligible pupils?
-The service child was settled and happy in school.
+The service children were settled and happy in school.
 Father being posted away did not have a negative impact on the child's learning.
-The service child made expected progress and is working at the level expected in all areas which is in line with his attainment pre-COVID-19
+The service children made expected progress and is working at the level expected in all areas.
+The child who accessed phonics interventions managed to remain in line with his peers and passed the phonics screening check.